 Are Himalayan Salt Lamps safe for Pets?

 That is a good question but the answer will depend on the kinds of pets that the owners have.
-If the pets are cats and dogs, the answer can be no, they are not safe for the furry pets.
+If the pets are cats, rabbits, and dogs, the answer can be no, they are not safe for the furry pets.
 Pets are at risk as they are living around something that contains toxic.

 Why do cats like Salt Lamps so much?
 The Himalayan Salt Lamp is glowing and attractive and if a cat is always catching the fake laser light toy, there is nothing can prevent them from sitting around and perhaps licking the lamp.
 According to Pet Poison Helpline, salt (sodium chloride) is a dangerous poison to cats and dogs and some clinical effects might occur to them after licking the toxic.

 The pets will likely show some impacts such as weakness, confusion, vomiting, diarrhea, lethargy, dullness, tremors, coma, and even death.
 Some show walking drunk, excessive thirst, seizures, and kidney problems.
 However, that happens only when the pets lick the salt lamp excessively.
-Therefore, there is the easy and simple way to avoid such problem.
+Therefore, there is an easy and simple way to avoid such a problem.
 We must perch it out of the reach of the furry pets!

 Be Prepared for Emergencies

-Emergy conditions can occur at any time to our pets.
+Emergy conditions can occur at any time of our pets.
 If that happens, we need to stay calm.
 Though it is hard to keep calm while something harmful might occur, we need to be very careful in order to avoid a worse condition.
 Therefore, it is recommended that pet owners know the guide and information concerning their pets.
 At least, owners have to know the information that they need to inform vets to evaluate their pets.